dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-- The hook recieves a generic type that we can't know upfront what kind of data will handle, it can be a Pokemon data, Employees data or in this case, etc, In this case Anime data.
+- The hook receives a generic type that we can't know in advance what kind of data it will handle.
-- The hook accepts `url` on where to do the fetch and options to decide if the hook performs an initial fetch or in-demand and if there is a delay between fetches.
+- The hook accepts `url` on where to do the fetch and options to decide if the hook does an initial fetch and if there is a delay between fetches.
-- Options are setted with default values.
+- The `options` object have default values if nothing is provided.
-- The hook return a `State` of the type specified by the consumer through generics.
+- The hook returns a `State` of the type specified by the consumer via the generics.
-- State type defines that optionally a data of the type defined by the consumer is returned, a looading flag or error if anything goes wrong.
+- The status type defines that optionally a data of the type defined by the consumer, a looading flag or an error is returned if something goes wrong.

-Let's check the usage on the consumers side:
+Let's check the usage on the consumer side:

 ```ts
 // src/pages/AnimeDetail.tsx